dylan-hackers/historic-dylan-svn/libraries/network/koala/README.txt

 * Please more-or-less follow the coding conventions in the existing code.
 That means keeping line lengths to around 90 (80 preferred), using the standard indentation for IFs, etc.  It should be fairly obvious.
+(Famous last words.)

 * Please try to write unit tests for the code you add.
 I've become a big fan of test-driven development.
 Writing the tests BEFORE you write the code is even better.
-There are (at least) three test
+There are two test suites:
-  suites:

     + koala-test-suite -- for server
-    + http-client-test-suite -- for client
-    + http-protocol-test-suite -- to validate conformance to HTTP standard
+    + http-protocol-test-suite -- to validate conformance to HTTP standard (This doesn't have much in it and should just be integrated with koala-test-suite anyway.
+Separate test suites was a bad idea.)

 * If you make incompatible changes to the API, update references to it.
 That means, at the very least, searching for uses of that API